 Pressing this big button at the bottom of the rollout will perform the actions to create (or modify) the required geometry.
-If one or more TS meshes were selected, the script will apply the necessary changes to them.
+If one or more TS meshes were selected, the plugin will apply the necessary changes to them.
 Otherwise, it will use the loaded paths to build new TS meshes.

 About area-enabling checkboxes

 At Creation and Animation sections there are different areas that you can enable or disable by ticking a checkbox on the top-left corner of each area.
-If you are creating meshes (Creation section) or animations (Animation section) and you don’t tick an area’s checkbox, the script will use the default settings for that area.
+If you are creating meshes (Creation section) or animations (Animation section) and you don’t tick an area’s checkbox, the plugin will use the default settings for that area.
 If you are modifying meshes or animations, and you don’t want to change some properties or animations on the selected meshes, then you should disable the areas wich refer to those parameters.

 As a general rule: marked checkboxes will cause those parameters to change; unmarked ones will keep them default or unchanged.

 At this section you can view, edit and animate all TS meshes’ parameters.
 You can modify a single mesh at a time or multiple meshes at once, applying variation on certain parameters.